Tova Systems — Revenue Operations & CRM Systems for Service Businesses

 Lead response

 Automated first response fires within seconds of a new lead entering the system — not within hours when someone gets to it.
-In home services, speed to contact is one of the most direct drivers of conversion rate.
+Across every service category, speed to contact is one of the most direct drivers of conversion rate.

 Fewer